 Gutter Guard Affordability

-Most solid-top gutter guards are pricey—typically from $20 to $30 per lineal foot when professionally installed—and most must be installed by pros.
+Most solid-top gutter guards are pricey—typically from $20 to $30 per lineal foot when professionally installed—and most require professional gutter guard installation.

 When considering a particular type of gutter guard, ask the salesperson for the names and phone numbers of satisfied customers who have roofs and conditions similar to yours.
 This type of reference is important because a particular gutter guard may not perform the same on differing types of roofs or in differing climates or conditions (many overhanging trees vs. no trees, for example).
 Then make a couple of calls to the references to discuss whether or not they are happy with the product and if they have any concerns.

-These leaf-blocking gutter inserts are inexpensive, easy to install, and guaranteed for years.
+These leaf-blocking gutter inserts are inexpensive, easy to install for DIY homeowners, and guaranteed for years.

 Among the least expensive and easy-to-handle gutter-protection systems are leaf-blocking inserts made of brushes or foam.
 They fit right inside gutters to prevent leaves and debris from clogging the troughs while allowing water to drain.
 Here’s a closer look at them.